Jeopardy! (franchise): Other merchandise

-A DVD titled Jeopardy!: An Inside Look at America's Favorite Quiz Show was released on November 8, 2005 by Sony Pictures Home Entertainment.
+A DVD titled Jeopardy!: An Inside Look at America's Favorite Quiz Show was released on November 8, 2005, by Sony Pictures Home Entertainment.
 It features five of the most memorable episodes of the Trebek version: the very first Trebek episode in 1984, Episode #4657 (Ken Jennings' losing episode), and Episodes #4781, #4782, and #4783 (the three-game finals of the Ultimate Tournament of Champions, the last of which can be viewed through multiple camera angles), and there are also three featurettes: 21 Years of Answers and Questions, which discusses the show's history; and Jeopardy!: Behind the Answers and What Does It Take to Get a Clue?, both of which discuss the show's question selection process.
 The DVD also features some funny moments from the show, including Trebek presenting the beginning of the first show of the Ultimate Tournament of Champions Finals without trousers, and Johnny Gilbert mistaking Trebek for contestant coordinator Glenn Kagan, who rehearses as him; both of these are Easter eggs displayed as the show's trademark "Daily Doubles".
 The DVD's menu is displayed as the show's trademark game board, with the menu options as "categories"; picking one of these causes the board to load up, complete with sound effect, similar to the show.

 In 2007, MGA Entertainment released the Jeopardy!
 DVD Home Game System, which allows groups of players to play the game of Jeopardy! from home with a similar experience to appearing on the actual show.

 For the show's 15th anniversary season in 1998–99, a collectible watch was released.
 It plays the show's theme song, "Think!", with a push of a button, and includes 25 game cards with the answer-question format.
 Despite poor sales, several watches are currently being auctioned and sold on eBay as of today.

 Every year, Day-to-Day Calendars' subsidiary Andrews McMeel Publishing releases a daily desktop Jeopardy! calendar, featuring 52 games for every week of the year, all of which have 1 clue per day (with the correct response on the back of each day's sheet).
 Entries for Monday through Wednesday are Jeopardy!
 Round Clues, those for Thursday through Saturday are Double Jeopardy!
 Round clues, and Sunday's entry is a Final Jeopardy! clue which allows the owner to "wager" all or part of their "total weekly winnings."

 The brand has also been licensed into various slot machine games for casinos and the Internet.

+On June 21, 2024, host Ken Jennings announced during the game a Jeopardy!-themed postage stamp to be released on Alex Trebek's birthday on July 22.